 I promised Cigna I was coming for them and I am, I don't care if I am a party of 1 standing on the rooftops, I am coming, and they will know my son's name.

 If you just so happen to be one of those people that couldn't care less about this, or any of the others, and you know who you are, it's you that may something along the lines of, well, good, another dead junkie et al., that's fine, I get it, but at a minimum, if all you are going to lend is something nasty, just think of being quiet, all of these loved ones know how you feel.
 These loved ones, these countless parents, they shouldn't have to be ashamed, you shouldn't go out of your way to make these people feel like that, you are pushing them in to isolation, you are making them feel ashamed, and that doesn't help, our loved ones need us to be strong.

-Review about: Cigna Medical Claim.
+Product or Service Mentioned: Cigna Medical Claim.

 Reason of review: Bad quality.